 I use a combination of cameras depending on the commission.
-My workhorses are my Nikon 35mm film cameras and Mamiya medium format camera, however, I also shoot with a Yashica TLR medium format camera, a Holga, a Polaroid SX-70, and a Fuji Instax.
+For my film work my workhorses are my Nikon 35mm film cameras and Mamiya medium format camera, however, I also shoot with a Yashica TLR medium format camera, a Holga, a Polaroid SX-70, and a Fuji Instax.
 For weddings I shoot with professional Nikon digital DSLR cameras and a selection of Nikon lenses.

 Q: How many images should I expect from my session?

 For a studio session generally expect ~50 images and for a lifestyle session ~100.
 For weddings I generally deliver ~100 images per hour of coverage.

 Q: Do you provide only color photos or black and white as well?

 In general I shoot most sessions primarily on color film and shoot one roll of B&W, however, B&W images are some of my favorites.
 Because of this I offer the option to do sessions completely in B&W film.

 Online galleries are available generally 3 weeks after the session and proof prints are in the mail 4 weeks following the session.
 For weddings images are ready for online proofing 4- 6 weeks after your wedding day.

 All portrait and editorial commissions include proof prints.
 These are 4x6 prints that allow you to “proof” your images.
 In this digital age we have gotten so use to seeing everything on a screen but physical proofs gives you an idea of what the image will look like in print.
 To me it brings back the memories of going through prints after getting film back from the lab.